bazelbuild/bazel/site/hard_to_write_rules.md

-To make matters worse, apart from the requirements imposed by Skyframe, the historical constraints of using Java, and the outdatedness of the rules API, accidentally introducting quadratic time or memory consumption is a fundamental problem in any build system based on library and binary rules.
+To make matters worse, apart from the requirements imposed by Skyframe, the historical constraints of using Java, and the outdatedness of the rules API, accidentally introducing quadratic time or memory consumption is a fundamental problem in any build system based on library and binary rules.
 There are two very common patterns that introduce quadratic memory consumption (and therefore quadratic time consumption).